-Development projects undertaken at a local level will be crucial to addressing ecological threats and supporting the most vulnerable communities
+Exploring how development projects undertaken at a local level will be crucial to addressing environmental threats and supporting vulnerable communities.

 Experts speaking at a recent Institute for Economics and Peace (IEP) event agreed that there is a strong connection between local development and climate change issues.

-The online event launching the findings from IEP’s recent Ecological Threat Register (ETR) in Portuguese, highlighted important facts for Brazil, a country that has suffered 123 climatic disasters since 1990 and falls within the top 20 countries most affected by extreme weather events.
+The Ecological Threat Register (ETR) highlights important facts for Brazil, a country that has suffered 123 climatic disasters since 1990 and falls within the top 20 countries most affected by extreme weather events.

 According to the ETR, eight disasters led to the displacement of 295,000 people in Brazil in 2019.
 Wildfires in Brazil’s Amazon made global headlines last year and brought attention to ecological issues affecting the country, but the ETR shows that floods pose the greatest natural threat to Brazilians.

-Rodrigo Corradi from Local Governments for Sustainability stressed that increasing ecological threats in a specific area could have an exponential impact to the entire country.
-Urban areas are of particular concern.
+Rodrigo Corradi from Local Governments for Sustainability stressed that increasing environmental threats in a specific area could exponentially impact the entire country.
+He is particularly concerned about urban areas.
 Better models are required to strengthen the resilience of cities, where the consequences of climate change can be more intense.

 In order to preserve the most vulnerable communities, speakers at the event recommended a more integrated approach to local environmental and economic development processes and solutions.

-Find out more about IEP’s global events and webinars here.
+Find out more about IEP’s global events and webinars.